Ouxsoft/LivingMarkup/src/DynamicElement/README.md

 # DynamicElement

 DynamicElements are modular.

+## Examples
-These packaged DynamicElements are provided for demonstration purposes and can be optionally included by Builder.
+The packaged DynamicElements provided for demonstration purposes and can be optionally included by Builder.

 ## Atomic Design
 Although not required, developers are encouraged to think of atomic design